seanchatman/react-in-angular/README.md

 # EjectProd

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+React 16 has been added manually.

 ## Development server